borquezln/marcadores/README.md

 The system has three types of users: Regular users, Consultation users and Administrators.

-From the dashboard it can create two different types of markers from forms that impact different tables in the database.
+From the dashboard it can create two different types of markers, each with a marker of a different color, from forms that impact different tables in the database.
 The form asks the user for the address, requests the location of the browser and allows uploading a photo of the marker to be saved in the system.

 For its part, the map can show three types of markers, and it is possible to create the third one only from the database.
 The category to display is chosen from the user panel after logging in.
 Each marker shows a popup with the information of its category, which is selected from the database, and a counter of the number of markers is shown below the map.